Understand how Youth Work can Support Young People’s Mental Health and Wellbeing

 Topic Overview

-The AIM Qualifications Level 3 Certificate in Youth Work Practice (England) is a vocational qualification designed for individuals working or volunteering with young people aged 11–25.
-It equips learners with the knowledge and skills to support youth development through informal education, empowerment, and participation.
-The qualification covers key areas such as understanding the principles and values of youth work, safeguarding, equality and diversity, and effective communication.
-It is ideal for those seeking to progress into roles like youth support worker, project coordinator, or further study in youth and community work.
+The AIM Qualifications Level 3 Diploma in Youth Work Practice (England) is a nationally recognised qualification designed for those working or volunteering with young people aged 11-25.
+It equips learners with the knowledge, skills, and values needed to support young people's personal, social, and educational development through informal education.
+The diploma covers key areas such as safeguarding, equality and diversity, youth work principles, and reflective practice, ensuring practitioners can create safe, inclusive, and empowering environments.

 Key Concepts